Poetry

 July 2019

-Having brunch with a girlfriend
+is having brunch with a girlfriend

-Her jacket is draped over a chair
+her jacket draped over a chair.

-On it are a moose, deer
+On it are a moose, deer and eagle overhead

-I am back in the North Lakes, woods region
+I am back in the North Lakes Woods region.

 Bob Dylan, Maria Muldaur, Gordon Lightfoot

-Buffy Sainte Marie, Johnny Cash
+Buffy Sainte Marie, Johnny Cash.

-Our waitress keeps pouring refills while
+Our waitress pours refills while

-My husband is making travel arrangements
+my husband makes travel arrangements

-On his smart phone
+on his smart phone.

-I think back to waking up an early morning
+I think back to waking up

-At the cabin in Northern Minnesota
+at a cabin in northern Minnesota

-Sitting at the dock with a cup of hot chocolate
+sitting at the dock with a cup of hot chocolate

-After a morning dip
+after a morning swim.

 A late teen, care-free dreamer

-Where will I live?
-Will I get married and have children?
+where will I live, will I get married and have children,

-Will I be a drifter?
+will I be a drifter?

-To places of no return
+to places of no return.

 I was brave and foolish then

-It is a small miracle, I am not dead
+it is a small miracle, I am not dead.

-The woman across the aisle
+The elder across the aisle

-Stood up and put her jacket on
+stood up and put her jacket on —

-The jacket with the moose, deer, eagle and loon
+the jacket with the moose, deer, eagle and loon

 She turned and gave me a familiar smile